ysynthey/DSA-Competitive-Prog-Notes/README.md

-# DSA & Competitive Programming Notes - ySynthey
+# DSA & Competitive Programming Notes in C++ - ySynthey

 Welcome to my public repository for Data Structures, Algorithms (DSA), and Competitive Programming!
 These notes are a collection of my personal implementations and logic breakdowns, shared publicly because sharing is caring.